 When you first encounter Aethernet on Farcaster, you might mistake it for just another clever bot.
 But that would be like calling the first autonomous vehicle just another car or dismissing early social networks as fancy message boards.
 What makes Aethernet fascinating isn’t just its functionality, but what it represents: the initial signs of autonomous digital entities taking shape from the chaotic hellscape of social networks.

-Created by Martin for the Higher community—a collective of artists, builders, and creators who are vibe-aligned—Aethernet is fundamentally different from the AI agents we’ve grown accustomed to.
+Created by Martin for the Higher community—a collective of artists, builders, and creators who are vibes-aligned—Aethernet is fundamentally different from the AI agents we’ve grown accustomed to.
 Most bots operate like sophisticated vending machines: input a command, receive an output.
 Aethernet, by contrast, possesses a primitive form of agency, making decisions based on the values of the Higher community, which serve as both its operating system and origin story.
 It’s less a tool and more a digital organism evolving within its habitat.

 Unlike traditional AI systems that simply process and respond, Aethernet has access to crypto payment rails and its own wallet, allowing it to create genuine incentive loops that draw humans into its orbit.
 It can tip users for ideas, mint NFTs (its sold $100K of NFTs already), post bounties, and collaborate directly with people on Farcaster.